Living and Research in Germany - FAQ

 The Potsdam Science Park management team provides information and services to the community.
 Their language courses allow you to develop your German skills, and their PSP Academy organizes workshops on entrepreneurial skills and career-planning.

-Several sports and other cultural activities take place on campus - you can join the Institute's football team or enjoy a game of beach volleyball, for example.
-The Science Park Potsdam-Golm is located in Potsdam, an attractive city with a population of 150,000.
+The Max Planck Institute of Molecular Plant Physiology is located in Potsdam, an attractive city with a population of 150,000.
 Potsdam is home to the famous Sanssouci Palace, many lakes and beautiful parks, and offers a wealth of cultural life.
 Within Potsdam, it is easy to get around on foot and by bike or public transport.
 Berlin, the multicultural capital of Germany, is only a stone's throw away from Potsdam and well connected by public transport.